jstoor/twitter-coke/README.md

 How to run the app:
 ===================

-In the root folder is the "server" file.
+In the root folder of the project is the "server" file.
-In a terminal/bash window, navigate to the folder where that files is located.
+In a terminal window, navigate to the folder where that files located.
 At the command prompt type:
 python server.py

-This will start the server application - ctrl+c to exit.
+This'll start the server application - ctrl+c to exit.

-Requires the following frameworks/libraries:
+Dependancies:
 Python 2.7
 Jinja2
 SQLAlchemy